 In the body, copper mostly functions as a cofactor.
 Basically, it attaches and activates other enzymes – acting somewhat like a “helper molecule.”Here are some of the ways that our body uses copper for our everyday functions (1):

 Copper helps transport iron to the bone marrow, where it integrates into our red blood cells production.
 It also boosts iron absorption in the intestines, and is required for the release of stored iron.

 Copper is required to convert our brain neurotransmitter, dopamine, into another important neurotransmitter called norepinephrine.
 These neurotransmitters are all required to maintain and regulate our mood.

 Copper boosts the activity of a few vital antioxidants in the body.
-Antioxidants help neutralize and remove free radicals – dangerous chemicals that can cause cell damage!
+Antioxidants help neutralize and remove free radicals – dangerous chemicals that cause cell damage!
 Copper activates the activity of, arguably, one of the most powerful antioxidant enzymes in the body called superoxide dismutase.

 Forming Connective Tissue

 Our connective tissue requires copper to maintain collagen and elastin, two major structural compounds in our bodies.
 For this reason, many arthritis sufferers choose to wear copper bracelets because of the suspected benefit for reducing arthritic pain.
 On the same note, the enzyme that helps to form strong and flexible connective tissue also requires copper to maintain and strengthen bone formation.

 By enhancing a major enzyme that converts oxygen to water, copper helps create an electrical gradient required to make a molecule called “AT.P” This molecule is what all of our cells use for energy!